-Compare operators by reading their websites, visiting them personally in their office, an email request or via telephone.
-Let them describe the tour to you and consider the following indications:
+Compare operators by studying their websites, visiting them personally in their office, asking questions via email or telephone.
+Ask them describe the tour to you and consider the following:

 A responsible tour operator

-The operator supports research and/or environmental organisations.
-It tries to reduce its environmental impact (e.g. reducing plastic waste, recycling, efficient boat engines).
+The operator actively supports research and environmental organisations while striving to minimise environmental impact through measures like reducing plastic waste and recycling, as well as employing efficient boat engines.

 You are the customer, you can make a difference to the welfare of the dolphins!